 The volume of mentions shows you how many times your keyword was mentioned within the predefined time range.
 It sounds complicated, but in reality, it’s a neat graph where you can easily spot any fluctuations and seasonal changes.

 In Brand24, the volume of mentions correlates with another Twitter metric called social media reach.

 A social media reach is an estimated number of Twitter users who might have stumbled upon a tweet containing your keyword.
 In other words, the graph will show you how many people could have come into contact with your content.

-The volume of mentions and social media reach will tell you whether your message is spreading to the right people.
+The volume of mentions and social media reach will tell you whether your content is spreading to the right people.

 A high volume of mentions and high social media reach is an indicator that your Twitter message is resonating well with your target audience.

 2. Twitter sentiment

-The volume of mentions and social media reach is only one part of Twitter metrics that indicate your success.
-To get the whole picture and perform an all-encompassing Twitter metrics analysis you need to take a look at the sentiment as well.
+To get the whole picture and perform an all-encompassing Twitter account analysis you need to take a look at the sentiment as well.

 Twitter sentiment analysis will assess your mentions and categorise them to positive, negative, or neutral.